unosquare/swan/README.md

 ### The `Terminal` class

-Many times, we find ourselves implementing `Console` output code as some `NLog` or `Log4Net` logger or adapter, especially when writing console applications, daemons and Windows services or Linux daemons.
+Many times, we find ourselves implementing `Console` output code as some `NLog` or `Log4Net` logger or adapter, especially when writing console applications, daemons, and Windows services or Linux daemons.
 We also tend to write `Console` code for reading user input because it can't be some logger or adapter.
 And then you have the `System.Diagnostics.Debug` class to write to the debugger output.
 And finally, all your `Console` user interaction looks primitive and unprofessional.
 In other words, you end up with 3 things you are unsure of how to put together in the different configurations and runtime environments:
 `Console`, `Debug` and some logging mechanism.
 In return you have placed unintended logging code, `Console` code, and `Debug` code everywhere in your application and it makes it look silly, bloated and written by an amateur.